adityashah30/nlpshell/README.md

 6) run getmanpages.sh

-Done!
-That fetches all man pages....
+7) Done!
+That fetches all man pages

+8) In order to process the data, cd into programs directory

+9) First run doc_vector.py and then run clusterer2.py

+10) Processed result gets stored in clusterdata folder situated in the ManPageCrawler folder